-If you’ve been following this blog, you know that our team is pretty serious about regression testing.
+If you’ve been following this blog, you know that our team is pretty serious about regression testing, as well as regression testing techniques and best practices.
 Visual regressions have been the arch-enemies of our product AjaxSwing, and we’ve even created our own automated regression testing tool to overcome them.

 Today, we’d like to talk about regression testing, it’s key concepts and main challenges, and tools that help you overcome these challenges.
 Let’s start with addressing some of the basics.

 What is regression testing?

 Regression testing is a QA process that tells you if a previously written and tested program continues to work correctly after you’ve introduced some changes.

 In other words, it helps you notice if you’ve unknowingly broken something in your code by an update or a fix of some sort.
 New bugs introduced with these updates and fixes are called regressions, hence the name of this type of software testing.

 Okay, so how exactly do you test for regressions?
 In a nutshell, you do it by continuously re-executing the same tests to ensure that system continues to function as expected.
 Once a test that passed during previous runs fires a failure, you know that you’re dealing with a regression.

 As a rule, it’s a good practice to run regression testing before the release of every new version of your product.
 A typical regression testing routine incorporates the following stages:

 - selecting which portions of the system to retest

 - execution of test cases (manually or automated).